ilearnazuretoday/azure-devops/README.md

 ## Bonus Material

-This is not part of the training, but if you are interested in learning more about PWA web technology, check out [this presentation](https://fresenius-my.sharepoint.com/:p:/g/personal/piotr_zaniewski_fmc-ag_com/ESt0LX88G-hDmQoV87q-q5wBCypoabhwPLH9g77ehoW0fA?e=d9qOf8).
+This is not part of the training, but if you are interested in learning more about PWA web technology, check out ...